s6thgehr/100-days-of-code/log.md

 ### Day 7: June 7, Tuesday

 **Today's Progress**: I learned about nodejs and express and how to programm the backend.
+I also created a website with jQuery where one can play Simon Says.

-**Thoughts**: This is quite new to me and I think I have to go through it again.
+**Thoughts**: Nodejs and Express are quite new to me and I think I have to go through it again.

 **Link(s) to work**:
 [Node and Express](https://boilerplate-express.thomasgehrmann.repl.co)